 Kwanza Party

-Many people think Kwanza is an ancient African celebration.
+Many people think Kwanza is a traditional African celebration.
 In reality, Kwanza was established in 1966 to provide an opportunity for the African American community to celebrate their heritage and reinforce positive community values.
 Kwanza is celebrated for 7 days beginning on December 26th and ending on January 1st.
 On December 31st a feast is prepared for family and friends.

 Party Invitations